Bilarab Bin Haitham Award for Architectural Design: Winning project

 The Muttrah Square Project by Abdullah al Bahri, Omaima al Hinai and Ahmed al Jahdhami won first place.
 The Muttrah Square project has a unique landmark, where an iconic bridge in the middle of the square is designed in the form of a bird over the sea.
 The project is handed to Muscat Municipality, which will execute project.

 Second cycle

 The second cycle of the Award is selecting Williyat of Sur; Museum for Maritime History.
 The proposed land plot is 14154 square meters, which is selected by the Ministry of Heritage and Tourism that will execute the winning project.

+Winning project

+Mohammed Salah Al Balushi won the first place for his design inspired by the scene of the gathering of ships in Khor Al Battah in the Wilayat of Sur during periods of prosperous maritime activity.
+The building of Sur Maritime Museum was designed to embody the Omani maritime heritage at the peak of its prosperity with the aim of reviving this history.

+In addition to the basic components of the museum, the project includes a main walkway "Boulevard" containing cafes, restaurants and a park, as well as another walkway overlooking the sea, linking the sea street walkway to Khor Al Battah Bridge and the Ship Factory.